damasiomg/damasiomg/README.md

 ### Hello there 👋

-I'm Brazilian Front-End developer and this is my Repository.
+I'm Brazilian Software Engineer and this is my Repository.

 <!--🔭 &nbsp; I’m currently working at **Órama** -->
 <br/>:construction_worker: &nbsp; I can help you with **Angular, React, React Native, TypeScript, Styled-Components e Jest**